vivo-community/vivo-scholar-ui/README.md

 ##### List Pages

-Although we do not use them, there is the capability of adding a browseable list of all entities
+Although the purpose is already served by the search, there is also the capability of adding a browseable list of all entities.
+The examples here are rudimentary, since our demo site does not use the list views

+* "/lists/{type}" - search pages, any html/javascript
+    * Template: templates/list_pages/{type}/{type}.html
+    * Query: templates/list_pages/{type}/{type}.graphql

+This will send also accept paging parameters

 ##### Any Pages